aciucaru/react-wave-table-synth/README.md

 ![screenshot](screenshots/main-app.jpg)

 # How it works
 This synthesizer allows creating a wavetable by specifying 2 waveforms: the **start** and **end** waveforms.
-Then, all the other waveforms ar created by interpolating between those 2 waveforms.
+Then, all the other waveforms are created by interpolating between those 2 waveforms.
 The wavetable has 8 waveforms in total.
 Everything is interpolated: the frequency, the amplitude and the shape.
 ![screenshot](screenshots/main-waveforms.jpg)

 # Modifying a waveform
 For each of the 2 main waveforms, you can change the ends (the sides) of the waveform: the **start** and the **end**.
 Just like for the wavetable, the synthesizer interpolates the parameters from the **start** to the **end** of the waveform.
-Just like for the wavetable itself, everything is interpolated: the frequency, the amplitude and the shape.
+For a single waveform, the frequency and the shape are interpolated and the amplitude is drawn with discrete bars, in the Amplitude editor.
 ![screenshot](screenshots/waveform-ends.jpg)

 **PS:** please use only mouse **scroll wheel** to modify the numeric parameters: